How to Handle Emergency Dental Care for Your Child

 Broken Or Cracked Tooth

 In the case that your child has a broken or cracked tooth, it’s also important to see your pediatric dentist as soon as possible to prevent any further injury.
-If you’re unable to find the broken tooth piece, as the child may or may not have swallowed it, bring it with you to the emergency appointment.
+If you’re unable to find the broken tooth piece, as the child may or may not have swallowed it, bring it with you to the dental emergency appointment.
 To keep it safe wrap it and wet gauze or paper towel if possible.
 Be sure to also rinse their mouth with warm water to keep the area sanitized and place a cold compress on your child’s face.
 In the case of a chipped tooth, where no pain is experienced, scheduling an appointment as soon as possible is the best course of action.

 Bitten Tongue Or Lip